• Home

 • The buyer pool is small and specialized.
 Architectural homes, gated-community homes, and very high-end listings often have limited qualified buyers, and a curated outreach reaches them more efficiently than a public listing.

-How a quiet sale process actually works
+How a quiet sale actually works

 Step 5: Private showings.
 By appointment only, vetted buyers, often with their agents.
 No open houses, no public access.